We are naturally diverse

 - The integration of people with disabilities

-- A breadth of ethnic, social and cultural origins
+- Richness of social, ethnic, racial and cultural diversity

 To make the transition from words to actions, a Diversity & Inclusion governance structure has been built around an international community that meets regularly to share best practices and roll out our Diversity & Inclusion Commitment at an operational level, wherever we are.